xtuml/training/doc-training/process/HOWTO-create-a-course.md

     from github.

 ### Step 5 - Create Module Quiz
-  - Create quiz content in text form, commit to github
+  - Create quiz content in text form.
+You may want to use the Simple Quiz template [3].
+For game quizzes (crosswords, fill in the blank, category sort) we do not have a template.
+Commit the quiz content github.
   - Create new quiz activity on openlearning, build up quiz using content created previously

 ### Step 6 - Publish the Course